MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 :::image type="content" source="media/dax-copilot/dax-copilot-summarize-columns-brief.png" alt-text="Screenshot showing a brief description of the SUMMARIZECOLUMNS DAX funtion.":::

-I select **Show more**.
+I can select **Show more** to see a more detailed explanation with an example.

 :::image type="content" source="media/dax-copilot/dax-copilot-summarize-columns-more.png" alt-text="Screenshot showing Copilot generates a much more in-depth description.":::

-Because I asked Copilot in the context of a Power BI semantic model, it gave me an exmaple using the columns in my model.
+The example also uses columns in my model.

 ## Fabric Copilot to help write DAX queries: Responsible AI FAQ